szepeviktor/waf4wordpress/README.md

 Stop WordPress related attacks and trigger Fail2ban running on your server.
-Shared hosting has no server-wide banning (because of trust issues) but you can still install WordPress Fail2ban without Fail2ban to stop attacks by using one of the Miniban methods.
+Shared hosting has no server-wide banning (because of trust issues) but you can still install this software without Fail2ban to stop attacks by using one of the Miniban methods.

 Your WordPress (really HTTP) security consists of: